 - Chatham’s MFA in creative writing program named one of the “Nine Distinctive Programs” by Poets & Writers in 2007.

-Where is Chatham University?
+Where Is Chatham University?

-Finally, the Eden Hall campus is located Richland, PA.
+Finally, the Eden Hall campus is located in Richland, PA.
 The 388-acre lot is home to Chatham University’s Falk School of Sustainability & Environment.
 Here, the entire campus is put to use to house, feed, and educate students.

 How Many Students Go to Chatham University?